liuning0820/liuning0820.github.io/_posts/2017-07-07-github-pages-as-blog.md

     disqus: liuning0820
 ```

-You can see [comments analytics](https://liuning0820.disqus.com/admin/analytics/comments) for your github page site.
+You can see your site's comment activity [here](https://liuning0820.disqus.com/admin/analytics/comments).

 ### Troubleshooting